-In 2019, Bahamas exported a total of $1.22B, making it the number 151 exporter in the world.
-During the last five reported years the exports of Bahamas have changed by -$3.42B from $4.64B in 2014 to $1.22B in 2019.
+In 2020, Bahamas exported a total of $1.11B, making it the number 153 exporter in the world.
+During the last five reported years the exports of Bahamas have changed by -$971M from $2.08B in 2015 to $1.11B in 2020.

 The product space is a network connecting products that are likely to be co-exported.
 The product space can be used to predict future exports, since countries are more likely to start exporting products that are related to current exports.
-Relatedness measures the distance between a product, and all of the products it is currently specialized in.
+Relatedness measures the distance between a product, and all of the products a country currently specializes in.

-The Complexity-Relatedness diagram compares the risk and the strategic value of a country's potential export oppotunities.
+The Complexity-Relatedness diagram compares the risk vs strategic value of a country's potential export oppotunities.

-Relatedness is a predictive of the probability that a country increases its exports in a product.
-Complexity, is associated with higher levels of income, economic growth, less income inequality, and lower emissions.
+Relatedness is predictive of the probability that a country increases its exports in a product.
+Complexity, is associated with higher levels of income, economic growth, less income inequality, and lower greenhouse emissions.